GSG-G8/w3-movie-finder/README.md

 ## What

-Our website is a single page that that enables users to quickly find movies
+Our website is a single page that enables users to quickly find movies

 ## How

-we are using an API called "The Movie Database", its a community built movie and TV database we are also using "Last.fm" music service API to find soundtracks related to movies
+- we are using an API called "The Movie Database", its a community built movie and TV database
+- we are also using "Last.fm" music service API to find soundtracks related to movies

 ## User Journey